eellson/brows_ex/README.md

 # BrowsEx

-BrowsEx is a toy TUI browser, mostly build as a bit of fun.
+BrowsEx is a toy TUI browser, mostly built as a bit of fun.

 **I'd recommend you don't use this to browse the web unless you trust the urls you're hitting.**